Predeclared in Source §3 Non-Det

 equal(x, y) → {boolean}

 Returns true if both have the same structure with respect to pair, and identical values at corresponding leave positions (places that are not themselves pairs), and false otherwise.
 For the "identical", the values need to have the same type, otherwise the result is false.
 If corresponding leaves are boolean values, these values need to be the same.
 If both are undefined or both are null, the result is true.
 Otherwise they are compared with === (using the definition of === in the respective Source language in use).
-Time, space: O(n), where n is the number of pairs in x.
+Time, space: Theta(n), where n is the total number of data structures such as pairs in x and y.

 Parameters: